Sunday, February 5, 2017

 Our excursion began in the frigidity of New York City, and she drove us out of Queens County to go upstate.

-Two hours north of NYC, the Catskill Mountains comprise an area of nearly 6,000 square-miles and encompass a 700,000-acre forest preserve.
+Two hours north of NYC, the Catskill Mountains comprise an area of nearly 6,000 square-miles and encompass a 700,000-acre National Forest Preserve.
 As we got closer to our destination, the sky became cloudy, and evidence of snow bedecked the scenery.
 It was a slushy ride to get there.

 The spa-hotel was nestled in the Hamlet of Mount Tremper, in Ulster County.
 (Honoring its Dutch origins as part of the New Netherlands Colony, the county flag has historic Dutch colors).

-Near the famously artsy small-town of Woodstock, NY, Emerson Resort occupies a revamped farm on the Esopus Creek.
+Emerson Resort is between the Slide Mountain Wilderness and the famously artsy small-town of Woodstock, NY.
+It occupies a revamped farm on the Esopus Creek.

 The New England farmhouse, barn, and silo were connected and expanded into a hotel/restaurant/spa.

-Adjoining that (but not seen in the picture) is a log cabin guesthouse called The Black Bear Lodge.
+Adjoining that (but not seen in the picture) is a log cabin segment named The Black Bear Lodge.
 Our room was in the Lodge, which was filled with "woodsy" flair.
-Its lounge had a log-burning fireplace (always going), and complimentary jugs of hot cider and cookies (always full).
+The lodge had a spacious lounge with a log-burning fireplace (always going), and complimentary jugs of hot cider and cookies (always full).
+The milieu was evocative of frontiersmen and mountaineers, and it was quaintly cozy.

 Log cabins originated in Scandinavia and Eastern Europe, and were adopted for North America's frontier settlement.